semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 To add Semgrep into your CircleCI pipeline:

 1. Create or edit your `config.yml` configuration file in the repository you want to scan.
-2. Copy the relevant code snippet provided after these instructions.
+2. Copy the relevant code snippet provided in [Sample CircleCI configuration snippet](#sample-circleci-configuration-snippet).
 3. Commit the configuration file into the `/.circleci` folder within the target repository.
 4. The Semgrep job starts automatically upon detecting the `config.yml` update.
 5. Optional: Create a separate CI job for diff-aware scanning, which scans only changed files in PRs or MRs, by repeating steps 1-3 and uncommenting the `SEMGREP_BASELINE_REF` definition provided within the code snippet.